thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 {: #sec-sw-components }

 The Software Components claim is a list of software components that includes all the software loaded by the PSA RoT.
-This claim is needed for the rules outlined in {{PSA-SM}}.
-TODO(tho) figure out the MUST.
+This claim SHALL be included in attestation tokens produced by an implementation conformant with {{PSA-SM}}.
+If the Software Components claim is present, then the No Software Measurement claim ({{sec-no-sw-measurements}}) MUST NOT be present.

 Each entry in the Software Components list describes one software component using the attributes described in the following subsections.
 Unless explicitly